 - Though the village is Muslim, there is a small Buddhist gompa perched on a hillock above the village.
-It’s a pleasant hike up to the gompa and there are fine views from the top, including of the snow-clad peak of K2.
+It’s a pleasant hike up to the gompa, and there are fine views from the top, including the snow-clad peak of K2.

-Youlhas some very fine carvings on its wooden ceiling and pillars.
-The mosque dates back to medieval times though it’s been renovated over the years and most of what we see now would be more recent.
+- The Mosque at Youl has some wonderful carvings on its wooden ceiling and pillars.
+The Mosque dates back to medieval times.
+Though it is being renovated over the years and most of what we see now would be more recent.

-- During each visit I stayed at the Maha Guest House in Farol and each day after the early morning prayers at the mosque, there would a recitation of the glories and praises of Allah.
-This is the most beautiful recitation I have ever heard and I would go to the ends of the earth to hear it again.
-Truly, the faithful in Turtuk are fortunate.
+- During each visit I stayed at the Maha Guest House in Farol and each day after the early morning prayers at the Mosque, there would a recitation of the glories and praises of Allah.
+It is the most beautiful recitation I have ever heard, and I would go to the ends of the earth to hear it again.
+Truly, the faithful in Turtuk is fortunate.